dimitri4788/notes/gitTutorial.md

 # git stash apply does the same thing
 ```
 rebase
+- Take all changes that were committed on one branch, and replay them onto another branch.
+Do not rebase commits that you have pushed to a public repo.
 ```sh
 # Rebase experimentBranch onto master
 # git rebase <basebranch> <topicbranch>
 $ git rebase master experimentBranch
 ```
 reset
+- Reset the current HEAD to the specified state.
+This allows you to undo merges, pulls, commits, adds, and more.
+It’s a great command but also dangerous if you don’t know what you are doing.
 ```sh
 # Reset the staging area, to match the latest commit (leaves dir unchanged)
 $ git reset